Vaccine Education Center

 What is anthrax and how do you catch it?

 The disease, anthrax, is caused by the bacterium, Bacillus anthracis.
 The spores of this bacterium live in the soil and are eaten by grazing livestock (such as cattle, sheep, goats, camels, antelopes and other herbivores).
-People get anthrax when they come in contact with infected animals.
-The most likely people to get anthrax are those who work in slaughterhouses.
+People get anthrax when they come in contact with infected animals or contaminated animal products.
+The people most likely to get anthrax are those who work in slaughterhouses.
+Anthrax is not spread from person to person.

 How is the anthrax vaccine made?